phoenixframework/phoenix/H_ecto_models.md

 ```
 Now, when `Repo.update` is called for the `Video` model, the `approved_at` field will automatically be reset to nil.
 This should keep us safe from the ravages of an often hostile modern Internet!

-`Ecto.Model.Callbacks` actually ships with with a lot more than the `before_update` callback, in addition, it comes with:
+`Ecto.Model.Callbacks` actually ships with a lot more than the `before_update` callback, in addition, it comes with:

 - `before_delete`: called before the adapter deletes our record from the database; if perhaps we have a foreign_key constraint from another table, we would use this hook to clean it up.
 - `after_delete`: called after the adapter deletes our record.
 If we wished to archive our record, we'd do it in this hook.
 - `before_update`: called before the adapter updates our record.
-We used it above to reset the likes counter.
+We used it above to "null out" a video's `approved_at` field.
 - `after_update`: called after the adapter updates our record.
-If we wanted to update our user that the model has changed, now would do that here.
+If we wanted to notify user that the model has changed, we would do that here.
 - `before_insert`: called before the adapter first creates a new record.
 We would use it in cases when we wanted to infer default values to certain fields from the partial changeset we receive from the user.
 - `after_insert`: called after the adapter creates our record.
-We could use this to notify the user a new has been created under that user's account.
+We could use this to notify the user a new video has been created under that user's account.
 - `after_load`: called after the model is loaded from the database.
 We might use this to load in other values based upon what we found in our record.

 Note: there is no `before_load` hook.